Macrometacorp/docs/docs/streams/getting-started-streams.md

 The basic parts of this quickstart walk you through creating a stream, publishing messages to it, and subscribing to the stream using the [pyC8](https://pyc8.readthedocs.io/en/latest/) and [jsC8](https://www.npmjs.com/package/jsc8) SDKs.

-If you want to skip the explanation and just run the code, then go directly to the [Full Demo Quickstart File](#full-demo-quickstart-file).
+If you want to skip the explanation and just run the code, then go directly to the [Full Demo File](#full-demo-file).

 ### Step 1.
 Connect to GDN